-Proficiency in a second modern language should be demonstrated before entering the second year of the Program.
-The second modern language is typically French.
-A French for Reading course is offered in the second semester; passing its exam fulfills the Program requirement.
-At the recommendation of their supervisors, students may request a second modern language other than French.
-Students should file a brief rationale for such a request along with their dissertation proposal.
-The Ph.D.
-Committee will then determine whether the request should be approved.
-If a different second modern language is requested, then a proficiency test would ordinarily be administered on the Friday before the fall semester classes begin in a student's second year.
+Proficiency in a second modern language should be demonstrated before entering the second year of the Program if possible.
+The default second modern language is French; with the recommendation of their supervisor, however, a student may request a substitution, submitting a brief rationale for such a request along with their dissertation proposal.
+The proficiency standards for the second modern language are the same as for German: B or better in the Erasmus Academy course, or another course that is approved in response to a petition.